armory/knowledge-base/_posts/installation/2019-10-22-ssh-keys-in-terraformer.md

       name: ssh-key-tmp
     ```

-Finally, add this to the envs to get the GCP service account to work for the S3 bucket.
-This isn't necessary
+Finally, add the following snippet to the envs to get the GCP service account to work for the S3 bucket:
-for the SSH Keys, but completes the example:

 ```
 - env:
   - name: GOOGLE_APPLICATION_CREDENTIALS
     value: /home/spinnaker/.ssh/account.json
 ```
+This isn't necessary for the SSH Keys, but completes the example

 ## Result